paweljedrzejczyk/rwr-redux/README.md

 ## Usage

 First of all, you have to register your store and containers in `react/index.js`.
 Then you can use them in a Rails view using provided helpers.
-When page is loaded, your container component is wrapped with [`<Provider>`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store) component and will have access to defined store.
+When a page is loaded, your container component is wrapped with [`<Provider>`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store) component and will have access to defined store.

 ### register integrations, store and components in `react/index.js`